WINk (WIN) Market Cap Hits $403.24 Million

-WINk (WIN) traded flat against the US dollar during the 1-day period ending at 19:00 PM ET on April 12th.
-WINk has a market cap of $403.24 million and approximately $433.71 million worth of WINk was traded on exchanges in the last 24 hours.
-During the last seven days, WINk has traded flat against the US dollar.
-One WINk coin can now be purchased for about $0.0013 or 0.00000002 BTC on exchanges.
+WINk (WIN) traded flat against the U.S. dollar during the twenty-four hour period ending at 9:00 AM ET on April 16th.
+In the last seven days, WINk has traded flat against the U.S. dollar.
+One WINk coin can currently be purchased for $0.0013 or 0.00000002 BTC on popular exchanges.
+WINk has a total market cap of $403.24 million and $433.71 million worth of WINk was traded on exchanges in the last day.

 - Team Finance (TEAM) traded flat against the dollar and now trades at $2.58 or 0.00008136 BTC.